kaeti/kaeti.github.io/speaking.md

 ###Upcoming events

-**ONA 2014, Chicago — Sept.
-24-26**
-Leading Friday's panel, "Big Impact With Small Teams: Designing a Kick-Ass Process for the Small and Scrappy News App Team"

 **MozFest 2014, London — Oct.
 23-27**
 Facilitating a session for the Source Code for Journalism track, "Building a radically open editorial process"